gregnrobinson/cloud-tools/README.md

 Trigger the pipeline by updating the `Dockerfile` in the source repository linked the trigger.

 ## Cloud Buid Local Builder
+*NOTE: Must have docker installed.*

-Within the root of the directory run the following to build the image.
+Within the root of the directory run the following to build the image locally.

 ```sh
 gcloud components install cloud-build-local